 On-campus learning gives students the chance to socialize and learn with others, talk with instructors more freely, and have hands-on access to training.
 The cons of an on-campus education are often associated with the cost of transportation, lodging, and other expenses.

-Typically, NP students in the state of California are required to seek a preceptor independently.
+Typically, students pursuing nurse practitioner programs in California are required to seek a preceptor independently.
 However, choosing a preceptor is not the only step.
 Once you find someone who is willing to become your preceptor, you must get approval from your school to establish the student-preceptor relationship.
 It is important to make sure your school approves the preceptor request beforehand so you can get credit for your clinical hours.

 Computer literacy is important, not just as an NP student, but as a nurse who is practicing in today’s healthcare facilities.
 For starters, you must know how to access the internet, use emails, download and upload documents and files.
 Additionally, you should have a computer with good processing power that can handle high-resolution videos and media-rich content.
 Whatever you do, don’t forget to have good virus protection on your computer!

 View Ranking Methodology